raulb/stethoscope/README.md

 Any exceptions are caught and added to the response with the _:error_ key.
 The template can then handle them appropriately

+Checks can be placed into buckets to target specific checks.

+    Stethoscope.check :database, :critical, :quick do |response|
+      ActiveRecord::Base.connection.execute("select 1")
+    end

+    Stethoscope.check :something_big, :critical, :expensive do |response|
+      do_something_expensive
+    end

+Now you have the put into buckets, you can choose which checks you want to execute.
+By default, all check are performed, but if you want to check only one type of check (all the checks in a given bucket) then you can just append the bucket name onto the url.

+#### Example

+    curl http://my.awesomeapp.com/heartbeat/critical.json # check the critical checks only curl http://my.awesomeapp.com/heartbeat/quick.json    # check the quick checks only curl http://my.awesomeapp.com/heartbeat.json          # check all the things

 #### Defaults

 * ActiveRecord